Framization of the Temperley-Lieb Algebra: Fourier transform and the --system

 \section{Fourier transform and the ${\rm E}$--system}

 An important tool in the proof of the main theorem are some classical identities of harmonic analysis on the group of integers modulo $d$.
 More precisely, we will use identities linking the convolution product and the product by coordinates through the Fourier transform.
-These tools were also used in solving the so--called ${\rm E}$--system, see Appendix \cite{jula}.
-Thus, in this section we shall give some notations and recall some well--known and useful facts of the Fourier transform along with some facts for the ${\rm E}$--system.
+These tools were also used in solving the so-called ${\rm E}$--system, see \cite[Appendix]{jula}.
+Thus, in this section we shall give some notations and recall some well-known and useful facts of the Fourier transform along with some facts for the ${\rm E}$--system.